MTV Europe Music Award for Best Rock

 The MTV Europe Music Award for Best Rock has been awarded since 1994.
 During the 2002 ceremony the category was separated, creating an additional award entitled Best Hard Rock Act.
 The category was briefly retitled to this during the 2007 and 2008 ceremonies, before reverting to its original name during the following year.
-Linkin Park holds the most wins, with five, followed by Coldplay with four.
+Linkin Park holds the most wins, with five, followed by Coldplay and Green Day, both with four.

 Winners and nominees

 Winners are listed first and highlighted in bold.